 The Nicaraguan capital of Managua is the perfect introduction to this Central American paradise.
 It is an ideal starting point for exploring the country, situated as it is on the banks of Lake Managua and midway between Leon and Granada.

 The city is the cultural and political hub of Nicaragua.
-It is also central to trade and industry, evident in the frenetic activity and constant buzz.
+It is also central to trade and industry, as is evident in the frenetic activity and constant buzz.
 Visitors to Managua will be delighted by the city's combination of old and new, and its natural beauty, surrounded as it is by volcanoes, lakes, mountains, and lagoons.

 Getting around in Managua can be tricky because of extensive earthquake damage.
 Years of major quakes and tremors have left many parts of central Managua without proper addresses or street names.

 Using the lake as a point of reference is particularly useful whether you're using a hired car, taxis, or public buses.
 Managua boasts a number of tourist attractions, including the National Museum, National Palace, and the old and damaged Managua Cathedral.

 The town has a selection of quaint markets where tourists can buy everything from ethnic mementos and souvenirs to colourful hammocks and paintings.
 The capital city charms visitors to Nicaragua, who are enthralled by its natural beauty and scenic surroundings.

 Become our Managua Travel Expert

 We are looking for contributors for our Managua travel guide.
 If you are a local, a regular traveller to Managua or a travel professional with time to contribute and answer occasional forum questions, please contact us.